Integrated Business Management System (IBMS)

 Supply Chain Sustainability School: Glad Group is a proud partner of the Supply Chain Sustainability School.
 This is a great platform through which we can contribute to and share sustainability knowledge and great practice, to the benefit of not only our suppliers but also the broader industry.
 Our suppliers are our key business partners and we want to work with them and help build their understanding and capability to manage key sustainability issues, to ensure we achieve the best sustainability outcomes for everyone.

-CAF: Glad Group is a member of the Cleaning Accountability Framework, focused on improving labour practices in the cleaning industry.
+CAF: Glad Group aspires to embedding the principles articulated by the Cleaning Accountability Framework, and continues to focus on improving labour practices in the cleaning industry.

 - Code of Conduct Policy

 - Sustainability Policy